gloryofrobots/childtalk/README.md

 Project do not developed now.

 Childtalk was my first completed interpreter.
-I try to write it in clear and good style, but ,as always, bugs and fixes do their job well.
+I try to write it in clear and good style,&nbsp;but,&nbsp;as always,&nbsp;bugs and fixes do their job well.

 Childtalk is based on <a href = 'http://code.google.com/p/syx/'>Smalltalk YX</a>.
 Actually parser and lexer is Java versions of Syx parser and lexer, but I add abstract syntax tree state between parser and compiler, and build compiler around visitor pattern.
 (It has very good explanation in  Andrew Appel books).
-Also all runtime modules totally different from syx or even different from almost all smalltalk systems I study.
+Also all runtime modules totally different from Syx or even different from almost all smalltalk systems I study.
 At first I write their like lisp system, but than I understand simple rule: your runtime structure must be very close to your language.
 So I have already changed a lot of code.
 Than i decided to rewrite everything everywhere.
 And at last i decided to leave Childtalk as this.
 However it was a funny month when I write Childtalk code and sleep poorly.

 <h4>FEATURES</h4>
 <ul>